Ricaidito/yv-xtract/README.md

 # YouTube_Extractor

-A simple CLI tool to download videos from YouTube either in mp4 or mp3 format.
+A simple CLI tool to download videos from YouTube either in mp4 or mp3 format and with the ability to crop them.

 ## Installation